vieko/create-sessions-dir/templates/sessions/README.md

 - Record decisions and blockers
 - Set next session priorities
 - Commit the changes

+### `/document <topic>`
+Creates topic-specific documentation as your project grows.
+Claude will:
+- Create `.sessions/docs/` folder (first time only)
+- Create or update `.sessions/docs/<topic>.md`
+- Ask what should be documented
+- Structure it with clear headings and context

+**Use this when:** You have architectural decisions, API patterns, testing strategies, or other deep context worth its own document.

 ### `/archive-session`
 Archives completed work to keep your context file clean.
 Claude will: